hermahs/TDT4145/README.md

 # TDT4145
-Project in TDT4145 - Databasesystems and datamodeling
+Project in TDT4145 - Databasesystems and datamodeling.